top of page

 Another of the goals of the course is to provide students with an opportunity to develop hypotheses about tropical systems and design specific experiments to test such hypotheses.
 To that end, students will participate in guided research with faculty.
 Students are then required to develop their own ideas and figure out ways of testing those ideas.

 This course satisfies the University Core requirement for a Natural Science Elective and the core requirement for a Scientific Perspective course.
+The course cannot count for both.

 Tropical Ecology